Success Story: An Interview with LIM Attendee Gaye Mack

 by Diane Piron-Gelman

-At Love Is Murder 2012, non-fiction author Gaye Mack went to our all-day pitch event and walked away with the agent she most wanted for her first novel.
+At a recent Love Is Murder con she attended, non-fiction author Gaye Mack went to our pitch event and walked away with the agent she most wanted for her first novel.
 She agreed to share her Love Is Murder experience with other authors and fans.

 DPG: Tell us a little bit about the novel you pitched.